• Skip to primary navigation

 • In a large bowl of a stand mixer add water and honey.
 Sprinkle yeast on top.
 Let sit for 5 minutes.

-• Stir in cracked wheat, sunflower seeds, sesame seeds, wheat germ, flax seeds and oats.
+• Stir in bulgur, wheat germ, flax seeds and oats.

 • Add oil, salt and vital wheat gluten.
 Mix on low speed.

-½ cup canola oil, 2 teaspoons salt, ¼ cup vital wheat gluten
+½ cup canola oil, 1 tablespoon salt, ¼ cup vital wheat gluten

-• Add flour 1 cup at a time, mixing between each cup.
-You might not need all 5 cups of flour.
-Once you've added 4 cups, begin adding at ¼ cup at a time until the dough comes together but isn't too dry.
+• Add 1 cup of flour and sunflower seeds.
+Continue adding flour one cup at a time, mixing between each cup.
+You might not need all the flour.
+Once you've added 4 cups, begin adding a bit more until the dough comes together but isn't too dry.

 • Remove dough to a greased bowl.
 Cover with plastic wrap or a clean dry towel.